webix-hub/docs/data/api/refs/ui.calendar.md

 {{links
 - api/link/ui.calendar_onaftercontextmenu_event.md - fires after the context menu was called in the item area
 - api/ui.calendar_onafterdateselect_event.md - fires after a user has selected a date
-- api/ui.calendar_onaftermonthchange_event.md - called after month in selector is changed
+- api/ui.calendar_onaftermonthchange_event.md - called after month in selector is changed.
-- api/ui.calendar_onafterrender_event.md - called after the rendering of calendar is complete
+- api/ui.calendar_onafterrender_event.md - called after the rendering of calendar is complete.
 - api/link/ui.calendar_onbeforecontextmenu_event.md - fires before the context menu is called in the item area
 - api/ui.calendar_onbeforedateselect_event.md - fires when a user clicks on a date but before it is selected in the calendar
 - api/ui.calendar_onbeforemonthchange_event.md - triggered immediately before month in selector is changed.
 - api/ui.calendar_onbeforerender_event.md - triggered immediately before rendering of calendar is started.
 - api/link/ui.calendar_onbindrequest_event.md - fires when the component is ready to receive data from the master component
 - api/ui.calendar_onchange_event.md - fired when a user changes month, year or time in selector.
-- api/ui.calendar_ondateselect_event.md - fired when a user selects a date.
+- api/ui.calendar_ondateselect_event.md - fires when a user selects a date.
 - api/link/ui.calendar_ondestruct_event.md - occurs when component destroyed
 - api/link/ui.calendar_onitemclick_event.md - fires when a component item was clicked
 - api/link/ui.calendar_onitemdblclick_event.md - fires when a component item was double-clicked